Rajabb4685/cyoa-hunger-games/decisions/21-four-throws.md

 ---

-You grab up your bows and shoot four precise arrows at those four people's hearts.
-At the same time, another 2 people died of excessive blood loss.
+You grab up your bows and shoot four `precise arrows` at those four people's hearts.

+# Announcement:
-Announcement: So far, only **FOUR** people survive in the arena (include you).
+2 people died of excessive blood loss.
+Only **FOUR** people survive in the arena (include you).

 ---